optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

         return GradientFreeAlgorithms()

     @property
-    def All(self) -> List[em.typing.Algorithm]:
+    def All(self) -> List[om.typing.Algorithm]:
         return [LBFGS, SLSQP, NelderMead, Bobyqa]
 ```

 If implemented by hand, this would require an enormous amount of typing and introduce a
 very high maintenance burden.
-Whenever a new algorithm was added to estimagic, we would
+Whenever a new algorithm was added to optimagic, we would
 have to register it in multiple nested dataclasses.

-The code generation approach detailed in the previous section can solve this problem.
+The code generation approach detailed in the previous section can solve this problom.
 While it might have been overkill to achieve basic autocomplete, it is justified to
 achieve this filtering behavior.
 How the relevant information for filtering (e.g.
 whether an algorithm is gradient based) is collected, will be discussed in